 As it stands now, there are different incentives for investors to invest in a business.
 Some sites offer prizes in exchange for the investment while others guarantee a return on the investment.
 At Kickstarter.com you can invest in just about any field, but it is important to read through the full report, as some projects provide imvestors with the first of the products being made while others agree to list the names of investors in their publications and others guarantee a trip to see their production facility or venue.

 Generating revenue from investments

 For now, the best advice is to do your research.
 Understand your options.
-There is already a lot of information available and it is beneficial to get into this from its inception.
+There is already a lot of information available and it is beneficial to get into this form of investment early.
 The time is now, and the opportunity is great!
 A great place to start is crowdsourcing.org.